 Depending on what you do, you could also make good use of Facebook or Twitter.
 You could also write blog articles relevant to your work and share them across social media to get seen.

 But be cautious.
 Employers or headhunters will often search for people before they hire them.
-Whether you are using your social media for professional reasons or not, don’t post anything that you wouldn’t want a potential employer to see.
+Whether you use your social media for professional reasons or not, don’t post anything you wouldn’t want a potential employer to see.

 Research the Industry